 To enable this service to run effectively, we can only discuss and treat one problem.

-When all is running well, the average wait time is 30-45 minutes.
+When all is running well, the average wait time is ~ 60 minutes.
 Some people will wait no time at all.
 When there have been patients with complex issues, the wait time can be longer.
+We aim to see majority of patients in this clinic within 2 hours which is in line with other walk-in and urgent care centres in the country.

 Please remember there are other options to consider if your health problem is minor and you are not able to attend the surgery.